-In our final model there are significant paths to car ownership from the attitudinal factors independence (μ = 0.46, σ =1.32), arrogant prestige (μ = 0.00, σ =1.17), PT is reliable as well as from frequency of using PT, commuting distance and monthly income.
-Arrogant prestige is constructed by the five attitudinal variables suggested by the PCA which are all found significant though the importance of the exogenous variables vary.
-Cars allow to distinguish oneself from others, are giving arrogant impression and bring prestige are weighted more than cars are expensive to own and maintain and are disturbing one's neighbourhood.
-This result though confirms our chosen construct name, i.e. the perception one conveys to others by owning a car is the central theme for this construct.
-For independence we find travel time related aspects more important in the construct.
+In our final model, there are significant paths to car ownership from the attitudinal factors independence ( $\mu = 0.46, \sigma$ = 1.32), arrogant prestige ( $\mu$ = 0.00, $\sigma$ = 1.17), PT is reliable as well as from frequency of using PT, commuting distance, and monthly income.
+Arrogant prestige is constructed by the five attitudinal variables suggested by the PCA, which are all found significant, although the importance of the exogenous variables vary.
+Cars allow one to distinguish oneself from others, are giving arrogant impression, and bring prestige are weighted more than cars are expensive to own and maintain and are disturbing one's neighborhood.
+This result confirms our chosen construct name, that is, the perception one conveys to others by owning a car is the central theme for this construct.
+For independence, we find travel time-related aspects to be more important in the construct.

 Income directly and indirectly influences car ownership.
-The indirect paths are via commuting distance and frequency of using PT with different sign and also through independence.
-Though we find this effect to be significant, it is a weak effect as the combined indirect effect of monthly income is only 0.03.
-The path confirms our observation that high income students, probably especially those with parents out of town, choose to stay near the campus, while the lower income students choose to stay far from campus.
+The indirect paths are via commuting distance and frequency of using PT with a different sign and also through independence.
+Although we find this effect to be significant, it is a weak effect because the combined indirect effect of monthly income is only 0.03.
+The path confirms our observation that high-income students, probably especially those with parents out of town, choose to stay near the campus, while the lower income students choose to stay far from campus.